BackyardBrains/ComputationalSpikerBox/README.md

 ## Repository Contents

 - **`CSBv1.1.ino`**
-  *This is the latest, feature-complete release.* It implements the two main modes (Hodgkin-Huxley for biophysical spiking, and Izhikevich + TinyML for the “Neuron Identification Game”) as described above.
+  *This is the latest, feature-complete release.* It implements the two main modes (Hodgkin-Huxley-Serbe for biophysical spiking, and Izhikevich + TinyML for the “Neuron Identification Game”) as described above.

 - **`ei-empanada-arduino-1.0.X.zip`**
   *This is the latest Machine Learning header.* Needed for Izhikevich model and Neuron guessing game